laravel/docs/queues.md

 Laravel includes a `Illuminate\Queue\Middleware\ThrottlesExceptions` middleware that allows you to throttle exceptions.
 Once the job throws a given number of exceptions, all further attempts to execute the job are delayed until a specified time interval lapses.
 This middleware is particularly useful for jobs that interact with third-party services that are unstable.

-For example, let's imagine a queued job that interacts with an third-party API that begins throwing exceptions.
+For example, let's imagine a queued job that interacts with a third-party API that begins throwing exceptions.
 To throttle exceptions, you can return the `ThrottlesExceptions` middleware from your job's `middleware` method.
 Typically, this middleware should be paired with a job that implements [time based attempts](#time-based-attempts):

     use Illuminate\Queue\Middleware\ThrottlesExceptions;